DYNOMIGHT ABOUT RSS SUBSTACK

 17. Dishes vary in quality more than people vary in their preferences!

 18. There’s also the get good ratings online strategy.
-When looking at reviews, consider (1) sorting by new, (2) looking at the pictures (I told you this would obvious), (3) possibly—umm—possibly taking the ethnicity of reviewers into account, and (4) if one reviewer is really swaying you, checking out their history to calibrate for how effusive they tend to be.
+When looking at reviews, consider (1) sorting by new, (2) looking at the pictures (I told you this would be obvious), (3) possibly—umm—possibly taking the ethnicity of reviewers into account, and (4) if one reviewer is really swaying you, checking out their history to calibrate for how effusive they tend to be.

 19. In some cities (New York), online ratings are unnervingly accurate while in other cities (Paris) they seem completely random.
 I don’t understand this.
 (I find inaccurate ratings frustrating and accurate ratings dehumanizing.)